root-project/jsroot/docs/JSROOT.md

 ### TGeo API

-Any supported TGeo object can be drawn with normal JSROOR.draw() function.
+Any supported TGeo object can be drawn with normal `draw()` function.

 If necessary, one can create three.js model for supported object directly and use such model separately.
 This can be done with the function:

     import { build } from './path_to_jsroot/modules/geom.mjs';
     let opt = { numfaces: 100000 };